mauzeyj/machine_learning_club/README.md

  * [Machine Learning Mastery](https://machinelearningmastery.com/):      Provides plenty of tutorials with python code that you can experiment with.
  * [Chris Albon](https://chrisalbon.com/):       Great visualizations of how things work.

+### 2019-04-next meeting
+ * Davig Rogers to present personal project.

+### 2019-04-04 Meeting

+ * Ada boost videos ( Forgot these in last meeting)
+ * Michael Farnsworth will present on a personal project he is doing to get familiar with machine learning and python
+ * Robert Kennedy is going to present how changing just the data had a dramatic affect on Soda pipeline.
+(Data is paramount)

 ### 2019-03-14 Meeting

  * Watch some Udacity videos including at least AdaBoost